Young Mizo Association: History

-YLA was unveiled on 5 June 1935 at the grand public meeting at Nepali School, Sikulpuikawn, with a candle lighting ceremony and election of the officials.
 Branches were soon created in every village, and all Mizo of age were soon registered members.
 The advent of Indian Independence incited new political and ethnic identity revivals in Mizoram (Lushai Hills, as it was called).
 For democratic administrative system, a political party was need.
 As the only and most endorsed organisation, YLA itself was suggested in 1945 to be the first political party.
 But the central committee objected to it, and this prompted the creation of an entirely political party, the Mizo Union.
-Then the terminology "Mizo" began to have new revolutionary meaning, it had much more inclusive and panoramic implications than "Lushai", which in any case was the Welshs' misnomer for "Lusei", a major clan of the Mizo tribe.
+Then the terminology "Mizo" began to have new revolutionary meaning, it had much more inclusive and panoramic implications than "Lushai", which in any case was the Welsh's misnomer for "Lusei", a major clan of the Mizo tribe.
 Consequently, the central YLA committee resolved to change YLA to "Young Mizo Association" (YMA) on 7 October 1947.

+YMA was registered as SR No. 4 of 1977 under Indian Societies Registration Act (XXI of 1860) on 14 May 1977 to the Government of Mizoram.